dr-leo/pandaSDMX/doc/usage.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 As we want to write data to a pandas DataFrame rather than an iterator of pandas Series,
-we must not mix up the time spans.
+we avoid mixing up different frequencies.
 Therefore, we
-single out the daily data first.
+single out the series with daily data.
 The :meth:`pandasdmx.api.Response.write` method accepts an optional iterable to select a subset
 of the series contained in the dataset.
 Thus we can now
 generate our pandas DataFrame from daily exchange rate data only: